pixelsdb/pixels-trino/README.md

 The Pixels connector for Trino.

 ## Compatibility
-Pixels integration (connector & event listener) is currently compatible with Trino 405.
+Pixels integration (connector & event listener) is currently compatible with Trino 465.
-Other Trino versions that are compatible with the Connector SPI in Trino 405 should also work well with Pixels.
+Other Trino versions that are compatible with the Connector SPI in Trino 465 should also work well with Pixels.

 ## Build
 This project can be opened as a maven project in Intellij and built using maven.

-**Note** that Trino 405 requires Java 17.0.3+, thus this project should be built by JDK 17 (17.0.6 is tested).
+**Note** that Trino 465 requires Java 23.0.1+, thus this project should be built by JDK 23 (Azul Zulu JDK 23.0.1+11 is tested).

 [Pixels](https://github.com/pixelsdb/pixels) is the parent of this project, therefore use `mvn install` to install Pixels modules into your local maven repository,